Signup | Login

 Quickly share this page via Facebook, LinkedIn, Twitter, or Email.

 As a new/young worker, you have the right to be safe at work.
 This means using your voice and asking questions, as well as knowing and exercising your rights and responsibilities at work.
-Check out the resources and information below to learn more about your right to a safe workplace.
-We also have resources for parents, educators, employers and supervisors.
+Check out the resources and information below to learn more about your right to a safe workplace, including the Young Worker Readiness Certificate Course, which youth aged 13 to 15 are required to complete prior to working.
+Visit our Young Worker Safety Toolkit for resources for parents, educators, employers and supervisors.

 For new Canadian workers, it’s hard to understand safety when you don’t understand the language.
-We have resources translated in 18 languages to help workers understand their rights and that employers can use in training and orientation.
-The resources available in other languages can be found by clicking the appropriate language along the bottom of each page in the footer.
+We have resources translated in 19 languages to help workers understand their rights and that employers can use in training and orientation.
+The resources available in other languages can be found by clicking the appropriate language along the bottom of each page of this website.

 large title at the top of each page will ensure you always know what page